-MA in Social Sculpture students take three compulsory modules - Creative Strategies, Research and Development, and The Theories and Practices of Social Sculpture - together with an appropriate Major Project.
+MA in Social Sculpture students take three compulsory modules - Creative Strategies, Research and Development and Contemporary Arts, and a fourth - in which they develop their Major Project related to their specialist concerns.

 PGDip students take the three compulsory modules - Creative Strategies, Research and Development, and The Theories and Practices of Social Sculpture.